swift-server/swift-service-lifecycle/README.md

 ## Getting started

-If you have a server-side Swift application, or maybe a cross-platform (e.g. Linux, macOS) application, and you would like to manage its startup and shutdown lifecycle, SwiftServiceLauncher is a great idea.
-Below you'll find all you need to know to get started.
+If you have a server-side Swift application or a cross-platform (e.g. Linux, macOS) application, and you would like to manage its startup and shutdown lifecycle, SwiftServiceLauncher is a great idea.
+Below you will find all you need to know to get started.

 ### Adding the dependency